fegemo/bespoke-markdown/README.md

 bespoke-markdownit was forked from [bespoke-markdown][bespoke-markdown] and is also inspired by [bespoke-meta-markdown][bespoke-meta-markdown].

-bespoke-markdown uses [marked][marked] as its parser, which bespke-markdownit improves by using [markdown-it][markdown-it].
+bespoke-markdown uses [marked][marked] as its parser, which bespoke-markdownit improves by using [markdown-it][markdown-it].
 The latter is not as fast as [marked][marked], but it was designed to be extensible through plugins from the beggining and, as such, is much more flexible.